industrial-edge/iih-semantics-getting-started/README.md

 * Installed Apps IIH Registry Service
 * Edge device is connected to PLC
 * TIA portal project loaded on PLC (e.g. for filling application) with OPC UA Server activated
-* OPC UA model created with SIOME using a Companion Specifiction
+* OPC UA model created with SiOME using a Companion Specifiction

 ### Used components